dpatki/mental-health-app/README.md

 # mental-health-app

-An app to track your mental well being, made on the MEAM stack
+An app to track your mental well being, made on the MEAN stack